 '''

 M catalog.cfg

 M etc/status.foundation

 M ...

 ? orders/000001

+? ...

 '''

 The ? lines in the above example mean that the CVS server has never heard of the listed directories or files (they are in your local source dir but not in the CVS source dir).
-It is harmless, but sometimes annoying.
+It is harmless, but sometimes annoying, and can be taken care of with CVSIGNORE.

-The M means that sthe file has been modified on your local copy, and is out of sync with the remote CVS version (e.g. when Interchange runs it updates etc/status.foundation).
+The M means that the file has been modified on your local copy, and is out of sync with the remote CVS version (e.g. when Interchange runs it updates etc/status.foundation).
 Normally this is corrected by uploading your "modified" version to the server, but in this case, the modification was done by Interchange instead of the programmer, and wasn't meant to be committed back to the CVS repository.
-These types of messages can be handled with \$CVSIGNORE and \$CVSROOT/CVSROOT/cvsignore.
+See CVSIGNORE.